 This shrub does tend to form suckers a lot.
-This can be a beneficial characteristic if you're trying to populate a native garden inexpensively, for instance, but can be annoying otherwise.
+This can be a beneficial characteristic if you're trying to populate a native garden inexpensively, for instance, but it can be annoying otherwise.
 It may even become invasive in some areas.
 Your local garden center should know if this is the case.

 You can make this into a standard (small tree form) by choosing and developing a central leader.
 Otherwise, it is usually a multi-trunked shrub.

 Plan on removing dead, damaged and diseased canes (flexible branches) at the start of spring.
 You should also remove canes that are over three years old since younger ones produce better and this pruning will encourage new growth.
-Pruning can also be used to make its appearance neater as it can become a bit lanky.
+Pruning can also be used to make a shrub's appearance neater as it can become a bit lanky.